 After breakfast, head on down to the Batu Caves to walk off everything you just ate.
-The Batu Caves are a 30 minute car ride from the city center.
-You can’t miss this place as the world’s tallest Lord Murugan statue, at 42.7m high, can be seen from a distance.
+The Batu Caves are a 30 minutes’ car ride from the city center and one of the culturally most important things to see in Kuala Lumpur.
+You can’t miss it thanks to the world’s tallest Lord Murugan statue, at 42.7m high, which can be seen from a distance.

-For lunch in the city, head to Publika Mall in the upscale district of Solaris Dutamas, Sri Hartamas.
-This mall serves the nearby residential complexes so they’re not much to enjoy, but the real gem is the food court inside Publika Mall.
-Here, all of Kuala Lumpur’s best and most iconic hawker eats have opened a stall.
-Imagine, all the deliciousness at one place!
+Don’t know what to do in Kuala Lumpur for lunch?
+Here’s a tip: head to Publika Mall in the upscale district of Solaris Dutamas, Sri Hartamas.
+This mall serves the nearby residential complexes, so they’re not much to enjoy, but the real gem is the food court inside it.
+Here, all of KL’s best and most iconic hawker eats have opened a stall.
+Imagine all the deliciousness at one place!
 The absolute must tries are the Kin Kin Pan Mee (dry chilli noodles with minced pork), the Ampang yong tau foo or the yam rice.

-Visit one of Kuala Lumpur’s cultural hubs: Little India or Chinatown.
+Your Kuala Lumpur itinerary should definitely have some room for the city’s cultural hubs: Little India or Chinatown.
 Little India for the best curries, sari shopping, and everything Bollywood.
 In Chinatown, bargain for everything from handbags to shoes to fabrics.
 Petaling Street is something you don’t want to miss!
 Total time: 2-3 hours

 Visit Petronas Twin Towers

-Take an obligatory shot of the 88-storey high Petronas Twin Towers, an iconic landmark of Kuala Lumpur.
-If you want the view of the city from above, the tour takes you through the building’s history from idea to completion to its 86 floor for a breathtaking view of the city.
+Take an obligatory shot of the 88-story high Petronas Twin Towers, an iconic landmark and the most famous of all places to visit in Kuala Lumpur.
+If you want the view of the city from above, the tour takes you through the building’s history from idea to completion to its 86th floor for a breathtaking view.
 Total time: 1-2 hours

 Experience KL shopping

-Shop the city’s main shopping malls near the Twin Towers as they are all linked closely to each other in the Bukit Bintang area, THE place to be for shopping, food and drink.
+Shop the city’s main shopping malls near the Twin Towers as they are all linked closely to each other in the Bukit Bintang area, THE place to visit for shopping, food and drink.
 Pavilion is one of the hippest malls with plenty of international brand names as well as an al fresco area filled with bars and restaurants.
-Total time: 2-3hours
+Total time: 2-3 hours

 Spend some time at Bangar Village

 Enjoy pre-dinner snacks and drinks at Bangar Village, one of the hippest enclaves of restaurants and pubs near the Bangsar Village 2 shopping mall.
 There’s a little bit of everything here from minimalist pubs to Spanish Gin & Tonic specialties.
-Bangsar is also home to plenty of small labels in the shophouses here, so spend some time exploring the second floors in this area.
+Bangsar is also home to plenty of small labels in the shop-houses here, so spend some time exploring the second floor in this area.

 If you’d like a bit more choice, head down to Jalan Alor.
 This place comes alive at night with street food of all kinds.
 Chinese restaurants serve up everything from live seafood to stir fried wonders you can’t miss.